authorizerdev/authorizer-vue/README.md

 ## Step 3 - Configure Provider and use Authorizer Components

-Authorizer comes with a [Provider](https://vuejs.org/api/composition-api-dependency-injection.html#provide) component that exposes a composable function to return a [reactive](https://vuejs.org/api/reactivity-core.html#reactive) state to it's children by using the `useAuthorizer` injection key, internally [toRefs](https://vuejs.org/api/reactivity-utilities.html#torefs) are used when returning the reactive state so that the consuming component(s) can destructure/spread the returned object without losing reactivity and each property could be watched to perform actions accordingly.
+Authorizer comes with a [Provider](https://vuejs.org/api/composition-api-dependency-injection.html#provide) component that exposes a composable function to return a [reactive](https://vuejs.org/api/reactivity-core.html#reactive) context to it's children by using the `useAuthorizer` injection key, internally [toRefs](https://vuejs.org/api/reactivity-utilities.html#torefs) are used when returning the reactive state so that the consuming component(s) can destructure/spread the returned object without losing reactivity and each property could be watched to perform actions accordingly.

 ```vue
 <template>